Original Abstract Paintings by Gregory Christeas

 The Evolution of Original Abstract Paintings Across Six Decades

-Across more than sixty years, Christeas’ original abstract paintings have moved through distinct yet interconnected periods.
+Across more than sixty years, Christeas’ original abstract paintings have moved through distinct yet connected periods.

-The Greek Island works (1969–1981) reflect the luminosity of the Aegean.
-Minimal structures and horizon-driven compositions explore stillness, spatial balance, and light as architecture.
+The Greek Island works reflect the luminosity of the Aegean, using minimal structures and horizon-driven compositions to explore stillness, spatial balance, and light.

-The Waterfront Series (1995–2015) translated urban energy into layered abstraction.
-Inspired by New York’s harbor and skyline, structure dissolves into reflection, and motion becomes the organizing force of the canvas.
+The Waterfront Series translated urban energy into layered compositions inspired by New York’s harbor and skyline, where structure dissolves into reflection and movement becomes the organizing force of the canvas.

 Each period builds toward refinement rather than reinvention.
 The progression is cumulative — a steady deepening of language.